TheSilverStone/TheSilverStone/README.md

 I cry out to God Most High, to God, who vindicates me.
 He sends from heaven and saves me, rebuking those who hotly pursue me.

 See what they spew from their mouths——the words from their lips are as sharp as swords.

+The Lord is my light and my salvation— whom shall I fear?
+The Lord is the stronghold of my life— of whom shall I be afraid?
+When the wicked advance against me to devour me, it is my enemies and my foes who will stumble and fall.
+Though an army besiege me, my heart will not fear; though war break out against me, even then I will be confident.

 Give us aid against the enemy, for human help is worthless.